TabularLang/CoreTabular/README.md

   2. In Solution Explorer window, right-click on the solution and "Enable nuget package restore".
   3. Click Build.

+Or just type msbuild from the command-line.

 #Documentation:

-tc.exe --help gives command line options.
+tc.exe gives command line options. tc.exe --help gives a summary of tabular syntax

 #Samples: